 Ziggy you need to work on your French.

-electricshadow Premium Member over 1 year ago
+electricshadow Premium Member almost 2 years ago

 I remember a Korean-American comic named Henry Cho doing that line about his dad in a French restaurant.